rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

   collection.
-- **Third-party data sales**:  GDPR businesses must have consent from customers before any third-party processing or sales its data, while the CCPA requires businesses to simply notify the customer of a data sale or transfer and allow them to refuse.
+- **Third-party data sales**:  GDPR businesses must have consent from customers before any third-party processing or sales its data, while the CCPA requires businesses to simply notify the customer of a data sale or transfer, and allow them to refuse.

 In short, both regulations give more power to consumers and enable them to take